phonegap/blog/_posts/blog/2017-03-13-phonegap-2017-roadmap.md

 ## Tooling

-Our developer tools are our rock.
+As developers, our tools are our rock.
 Even in a world of compiler errors, JavaScript exceptions, and 404 requests, we can trust that our tools are stable.
 This is why PhoneGap will be placing a greater focus on stability and reliability, especially on Windows.
 In order to do this, we will be adding additional error reporting to our analytics.
 If you receive a prompt to help improve the quality of our tools, we'd appreciate selecting _Yes_.

 Your best tools are the ones that you use.
 PhoneGap has no ego about being your top-level tool, which is why you can expect more compatibility between PhoneGap's tools and the frameworks that you are using.
 This will allow you to preview your app on a mobile device quicker, deploy the app as a Progressive Web App, and ultimately allow PhoneGap to get out of your way.